bsu-cs222-fall20-dll/First-Isaac-Andrew/README.md

 - got the display able to display the results from the API search
 - made the text smaller in an attempt to get it all to fit
 - was able to implement JavaFX's scroll pannel method to fix display issues
+- streamlined alot of the code, removing unused and/or unessecary sections

 Problems and Issues: